Knightplayzz/apex-bot/PRIVACY.md

 - ``platform`` - Apex Legends platform as value.
 - ``serverID`` - Server ID as the value.

-The bot Stores the following information on /autorole command:

-- ``serverID`` - Server ID as the value.

 The Bot may also save PNG images for history data graphs, top data graphs and map image.
 The Bot also saves logs of every command ran and the parameters given to the Bot.
 The logs are cleared every month.

 No other information outside of the above mentioned ones will be stored.